willn/go_meals_scheduling/SETUP.md

 php find_current_season_jobs.php
 # copy that block and replace the previous season's entries in this file:
 vi ../public/season.php
-# sorting these alphabetically can help with debugging
 ```

 ### update the unit tests which are going to fail based on changed info